Skip to main content

 What Is the Role of MC4R in Metabolic Health?

-Chronic activation of MC4R has been shown to cause and improve insulin sensitivity in primate models, highlighting its profound metabolic effects.
+Chronic activation of MC4R has been shown to cause weight loss and improve insulin sensitivity in primate models, highlighting its profound metabolic effects.
 Combining an MC4R agonist with TRT, which also improves body composition and insulin sensitivity, could therefore produce synergistic metabolic benefits that extend far beyond sexual health.

 A Unified Circuit Modulation Strategy